brokedba/terraform-examples/terraform-provider-oci/oke-quickstartz/Readme.md

 </p>
 <!-- BEGIN_TF_DOCS -->

-Please read my blog for further details [here](https://cloudthrill.ca/my-terraform-oci-oke-quickstart-fork)
+Please read my blog for further details [here](https://cloudthrill.ca/my-terraform-oci-oke-quickstart-fork) .

+**Note:** The private endpoint scenario only works from OCI Resource managerfor now .
+THe bug for the local TF execution is currently being investigated.

 ## Requirements